 Mark brings with him a proven track record solving complex business problems to drive sustainable business improvement, and he offers a wide array of strategic, operational, analytical, technical, change and people management skills learned and refined over 30 years across multiple industries and domains in the public and private sectors in New Zealand, Australia and the UK.

-David is a natural-born entrepreneur, with a diverse portfolio of business interests ranging from medicinal cannabis to commercial construction and property management, to his own natural cosmetics company.
+David (left) is a natural-born entrepreneur, with a diverse portfolio of business interests ranging from medicinal cannabis to commercial construction and property management, to his own natural cosmetics company.

 His desire to co-found SETEK with Mark Mees arose from his experience as a shareholder in a Canadian cannabis company and his associated research of the international medicinal cannabis movement which highlighted to him the enormous potential for growing medicinal cannabis in New Zealand.

-David’s family are filth generation farmers.
+David’s family are fourth generation farmers.
 He left farming in the mid-1980s to further a career as a marine engineer which took him to Australia, Japan, the Mediterranean and the Caribbean.
 David then returned to New Zealand initially working in the timber industry before developing a successful industrial/commercial construction business.
 He now manages a profitable industrial property portfolio in Taupo.